University of Wisconsin–Madison

 • Net undergraduate tuition (receives input from undergraduate students)

-• Graduate tuition (receives input from graduate students)
+• Graduate tuition (receives input from professional-school graduate students)

-• Indirect costs (receives input from research funding agencies)
+• Indirect cost (receives input from research funding agencies)

 • General appropriations (receives input from the state)